ecmwf-ifs/ecrad/README.md

 ## CONTACT

-Any queries or bug fixes, please email Robin Hogan <r.j.hogan@ecmwf.int>
+Please email Robin Hogan <r.j.hogan@ecmwf.int> with any queries or bug fixes, but note that ECMWF does not commit to providing support for users of this software.